-Building, Growing and Maintaining a Professional Network
+How to Build and Maintain a Professional Network

-What is a Professional Network?
+What Is a Professional Network?

-How Networking Can Help You With Career Advancement
+How Can Networking Help With Career Advancement?

-- Are you worried about tackling a work project with which you have no experience?
-A member of your network may be able to help you or may be able to put you in touch with someone who can.
-One note of caution: be careful about sharing information that your employer wants to keep confidential.
+- Get Advice About a Project: Are you worried about tackling a work project with which you have no experience?
+A member of your network who has done a similar one may be able to offer advice or put you in touch with someone who can.
+One note of caution: don't share confidential information.

 Who Should Be In Your Network?

 Your network can be made up of almost anyone you've ever met, as long as he or she is of good character.
 Guilt by association is a real thing so avoid having your reputation tarnished by someone else's actions.
 Each of your contacts can lead to new ones.
 Here are some suggestions: